 We’ll help you finish what you started.
 Whether you’ve been away from college for a few years, a few decades or you recently completed a two-year degree, we understand your desire to fulfill your dreams and achieve that four-year college degree.

 Our Accelerated Degree Completion Program (DCP) is for adults who want to complete their degree while still working, raising a family or pursuing other interests.
-DCP allows you to earn a degree in Accounting, Entrepreneurial Studies, Management or Project Management.
+DCP allows you to earn a degree in Accounting, Entrepreneurial Studies, Management, Project Management or Social Work.
 Courses are offered in a convenient one-evening-per-week format, and our Management degree is also offered completely online.

 DCP brings students together from a variety of interests, backgrounds and career paths.
 Once you are accepted into the program, you’ll become part of an academic support group known as a “cohort.”
 The cohort model of learning allows you to draw from the experiences and knowledge of others as you work through classes together.

 Many students are surprised to find how close they are to achieving a college degree.
 DCP allows students with at least two years of transferable credits, including non-traditional credits, to complete their coursework towards a Bachelor of Arts degree.
 If you’re not sure whether your past experiences or college credits qualify, we will be glad to review your history and help you get started.
 Even if you don't have enough credits, you can enroll as a pre-DCP student.